Hybrid Heat Pump Water Heater Services

 Heat pumps are great for homeowners looking for sustainable ways to generate hot water, but not a great option in cold climates.
 Heat pumps require a year-round temperature between 40 and 90 degrees Fahrenheit.
 Luckily, this isn’t a concern for Southern California homeowners.
 Because the climate in our region is fairly warm year-round, hybrid heat pumps are an excellent choice for homeowners.
 In fact, water heating pumps have the potential to be as much as three times more energy efficient than conventional water heating units.

 Do hybrid heat pumps work well when there is high water demand?
 If you have a lot of people using the hot water in your home, heat pumps will respond accordingly.
-To meet high demand, it may be necessary for the pump to switch to standard heating.
+To meet the high demand, it may be necessary for the pump to switch to standard heating.
 In cases like these, the heat pump acts more like a conventional heater.
 This is why it’s called a hybrid heat pump.

 Hybrid Heat Pump Water Heater

-Owning a hybrid heat pump water heater, gives homeowners options.
+Owning a hybrid heat pump water heater gives homeowners options.
 Each pump is equipped with control panels to allow the selection of different operating mode.

 These modes include: